 Want to learn more?

-To learn more and help us refine the Meaningful Connectivity standard, join the A4AI team for a webinar on Thursday 3 October.
+To learn more and help us refine the Meaningful Connectivity target, join the A4AI team for a webinar on Thursday 3 October.

 How fast is fast enough when it comes to download speed?
 How many gigabytes of data per month are required to fully use the internet?
 How frequently does a person need to connect?